-It's important for HR professionals or business owners to understand the various signs of impostor syndrome.
+HR professionals or business owners need to understand the various signs of impostor syndrome.
 Recognizing it is the first step toward creating a workplace that helps employees overcome their self-doubts.
-Once you’ve identified any employees suffering from this syndrome or have any concern that this phenomenon could develop among your workforce, it’s time to take action on a companywide scale.
+Once you’ve identified any employees suffering from this syndrome or are concerned that this phenomenon could develop among your workforce, it’s time to take action on a companywide scale.

 Defeating impostor syndrome in the workplace is not a one-person or one-department job.
 Here’s how you can involve everyone at your company to ensure more effective results.

-Managers should play a large role in supporting and encouraging employees, yet few are well equipped to tackle impostor syndrome among their team members – especially when these team members reveal their inner critic.
+Managers should play a prominent role in supporting and encouraging employees.
+Yet few are well equipped to tackle impostor syndrome among their team members.

-This approach is called arguing with the inner critic.
-People with impostor syndrome have an inner critic telling them they are not good enough, that they’re frauds, that they're going to be revealed as fakes.
-It doesn’t work to argue with this inner critic – in fact, it can even backfire.
-Employees suffering from impostor syndrome might feel more stressed if they think their fraudulence is being overlooked by their managers.
+People with impostor syndrome have an inner critic telling them they are not good enough, that they’re frauds and that they will be revealed as fakes.
+It doesn’t work to argue with this inner critic.
+It can even backfire.
+Employees suffering from impostor syndrome might feel more stressed if they think their managers overlook their fraudulence.

-Managers need to engage with the self-doubt instead.
+Managers need to engage with employees who experience self-doubt instead.
 Educate managers at your organization on the various signs of impostor syndrome, and coach them to let their employees know that fears and self-doubt are a natural part of work life.
 An employee’s goal should not be to strive for supreme self-confidence, but rather better management of self-doubt.
-This can help them differentiate between what is realistic and what is the all-or-nothing thinking of an inner critic.
+Managing these feelings can help them differentiate between what is real and what is the all-or-nothing thinking of an inner critic.